-- P.10.C.5 Students who remain dissatisfied with the outcome will be issued with a Completion of Procedures letter. - P.10.D Student Misconduct Panel Appeals - P.10.D.1 The appeal proforma, accompanying evidence and all of the documentation submitted to the Student Misconduct Panel will be submitted to a Deputy Vice Chancellor. - P.10.D.2 The Deputy Vice Chancellor will determine whether or not the appeal has validity within 10 working days. - P.10.D.3 If the Deputy Vice Chancellor does not determine that the appeal has validity, the outcome of the Student Misconduct Panel will stand, and any penalties paused will be recommenced. - P.10.D.3 If the Deputy Vice Chancellor determines that the appeal has validity, it will be referred back to the Student Misconduct Panel with recommendations on areas for further consideration. - P.10.D.4 The decision of the Deputy Vice Chancellor will be communicated to the student in writing within 5 working days. - P.10.D.5 A meeting of the Student Misconduct Panel will be convened within 10 working days of receipt of the Deputy Vice Chancellor's decision. - P.10.D.6 If the appeal's grounds relate to evidence of prejudice or bias by the Student Misconduct Panel, a new Panel will be convened to consider the evidence and make a final decision. - P.10.D.7 The Student Misconduct Panel will uphold the appeal in whole, in part, or not uphold the appeal.
-The Student Misconduct Panel will also determine whether to: - P.10.D.7.i Overturn, amend or maintain the original decision regarding if allegations were found proven or not. - P.10.D.7.ii Overturn, amend or maintain the original decision regarding penalties that the student had appealed against. - P.10.D.8 If the Student Misconduct Panel does not uphold the appeal, the outcome of the original Student Misconduct Panel will stand, and any penalties paused will be recommenced. - P.10.D.9 The decision of the Student Misconduct Panel will be communicated in writing within 5 working days. - P.10.D.10 Students who remain dissatisfied with the outcome will be issued with a Completion of Procedures letter. - P.11 Exclusion Pending Completion of the Student Misconduct Process or a Criminal Justice Process - P.11.1 Where necessary, a student who is the subject of an allegation of misconduct, or against whom a criminal charge or court order is pending, or is the subject of police investigation, or where the University receives sufficient information to suggest that behaviour of a student constitutes misconduct and/or may place the University community at risk may be excluded by the Academic Registrar or nominee on the advice of the Safeguarding Panel, pending the outcome of the disciplinary process or the trial. - P.11.2 Exclusion imposes temporary restrictions on attendance at, or access to, the University and its facilities and/or participation in University activities.
+- P.10.D.1 The appeal proforma, accompanying evidence and all of the documentation submitted to the Student Misconduct Panel will be submitted to a Deputy Vice Chancellor. - P.10.D.2 The Deputy Vice Chancellor will determine whether or not the appeal has validity within 10 working days. - P.10.D.3 If the Deputy Vice Chancellor does not determine that the appeal has validity, the outcome of the Student Misconduct Panel will stand, and any penalties paused will be recommenced. - P.10.D.3 If the Deputy Vice Chancellor determines that the appeal has validity, it will be referred back to the Student Misconduct Panel with recommendations on areas for further consideration. - P.10.D.4 The decision of the Deputy Vice Chancellor will be communicated to the student in writing within 5 working days. - P.10.D.5 A meeting of the Student Misconduct Panel will be convened within 10 working days of receipt of the Deputy Vice Chancellor's decision. - P.10.D.6 If the appeal's grounds relate to evidence of prejudice or bias by the Student Misconduct Panel, a new Panel will be convened to consider the evidence and make a final decision. - P.10.D.7 The Student Misconduct Panel will uphold the appeal in whole, in part, or not uphold the appeal.
+The Student Misconduct Panel will also determine whether to: - P.10.D.7.i Overturn, amend or maintain the original decision regarding if allegations were found proven or not. - P.10.D.7.ii Overturn, amend or maintain the original decision regarding penalties that the student had appealed against. - P.10.D.8 If the Student Misconduct Panel does not uphold the appeal, the outcome of the original Student Misconduct Panel will stand, and any penalties paused will be recommenced. - P.10.D.9 The decision of the Student Misconduct Panel will be communicated in writing within 5 working days. - P.10.D.10Students who remain dissatisfied with the outcome will be issued with a Completion of Procedures letter. - P.11 Exclusion Pending Completion of the Student Misconduct Process or a Criminal Justice Process - P.11.1 Where necessary, a student who is the subject of an allegation of misconduct, or against whom a criminal charge or court order is pending, or is the subject of police investigation, or where the University receives sufficient information to suggest that behaviour of a student constitutes misconduct and/or may place the University community at risk may be excluded by the Academic Registrar or nominee on the advice of the Safeguarding Panel, pending the outcome of the disciplinary process or the trial. - P.11.2 Exclusion imposes temporary restrictions on attendance at, or access to, the University and its facilities and/or participation in University activities.
 The extent of the exclusion will be specified in writing to the student.
 In exceptional cases, exclusion may be comprehensive.
 An order of exclusion may include a requirement that the student should have no contact of any kind with a named individual(s).